aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 ### MinION

 ![To do](img/wrench-and-hammer.png)
-First, create a working directory for both PacBio and MinION raw reads and create links to the raw sequencing files.
+First, create a working directory for MinION raw reads and create links to the raw sequencing files.

 ```sh
 mkdir -p lambda_minion/fast5/
 ln -s /scratch/beegfs/monthly/SIB_long_read_workshop/minion_lambda_reads/*.fast5 lambda_minion/fast5/
 ```
 ![Question](img/round-help-button.png)
 Can you guess what each file corresponds to?
 How many reads has this sequencing experiment produced?
+[TO ADD]

 ```sh
 ls lambda_minion/fast5/ | wc -l